 The public comment period for this conformity determination commenced on April 28, 2021.
 During the 21-day public comment period, any comments received were incorporated into this Plan.
 This allowed ample opportunity for public comment and MPO review of the draft document.
-The public comment period will close on May 18, 2021 and subsequently, the Pioneer Valley MPO [is expected to endorse] this air quality conformity determination before May 25, 2021.
+The public comment period will close on May 18, 2021 and subsequently, the Pioneer Valley MPO endorsed this air quality conformity determination on May 25, 2021.
 These procedures comply with the associated federal requirements.